cqb13/Hangman/README.md

 <hr />

 ## Features
-- None yet
+- Hangman with 3 modes (word length and lives differ for each  mode)

 ## Plans
-- Hangman with 3 modes (word length and lives differ for each  mode)
+- option to guess the full word
 - Language options for words (be able to use words for different preset languages, maybe use google translate for more languages)
 - Store stats from your old games to give you total wins, total losses and a win loose ratio
 - Option to upload your own words file to use